 Can central banks finally get the right type of inflation (wage and economic), or will they be destined to forever increase income inequality by backstopping the financial assets that are only held by the few?

-Perhaps austerity is still the option – taking our medicine over a longer period of time in order to pay of our recent excesses.
+Perhaps austerity is still the option – taking our medicine over a longer period of time in order to pay for our recent excesses.

 In the next editions of The Lykeion, we will look at the proposals that are being touted as the solution to the current predicament, a predicament that has been building for years and has increased the burden for future generations.